suhanakousar/chat1/backend/README.md

-# Chatlas Backend
+# UnifyChat Backend

 ## Inspiration

-Chatlas is inspired by the growing need for seamless communication in a globalized world where language differences often create barriers.
+UnifyChat is inspired by the growing need for seamless communication in a globalized world where language differences often create barriers.
 We wanted to build a tool that connects people across languages—whether for casual chats, international collaboration, or community engagement—making it feel like everyone is speaking the same language.

 ## What It Does

-Chatlas is a real-time group chat web application that automatically translates messages into the preferred language of each participant.
+UnifyChat is a real-time group chat web application that automatically translates messages into the preferred language of each participant.
 The backend handles user authentication, real-time messaging, translation processing, and database management to ensure a smooth experience.

 ## Key Features